sdebacker/TypiCMS/readme.md

 # TypiCMS [![Build Status](https://travis-ci.org/sdebacker/TypiCMS.svg?branch=master)](https://travis-ci.org/sdebacker/TypiCMS)

-TypiCMS is a starting point for a multilingual content management system build with Laravel.
+TypiCMS is a starting point for a multilingual content management system build with Laravel 4.1.
 Bower and gulp are used for assets management and user interface is build with Bootstrap 3 with Less.

 ## Table of contents